Did you know that the city of Lima in Peru is the culinary capital of South America?

 In Peru, because they serve the roasted guinea pig whole, it’s pretty much impossible to eat with a knife and fork.
 You can’t be dainty and sophisticated, use your fingers instead.
 That’s what most of the locals do.

-Some might not like the idea of eating a guinea pig, but it’s commonplace in Peru.
+Some people might not like the idea of eating a guinea pig or even alpaca meat, but it’s commonplace in Peru.
 It’s even becoming more popular in the US for its taste and ecological benefits.

 Tiradito is another fusion dish from Asia, but this time it has Japanese roots.
 This unique Nikkei cuisine (Peru and Japan fusion) created this fabulous seafood dish.